soniyakaramchandani42510/Wordle-assignment/README.md

 # Wordle Assignment

-This repository contains the source code for the Wordle Assignment, a web application that allows users to participate in a Wordle-like game and chat with other participants in real-time.
+This repository contains the source code for the Wordle Assignment, a web application that allows users to participate and chat with other user in real-time.

 ->first clone the repo (git clone git@github.com:soniyakaramchandani42510/Wordle-assignment.git)